MiKoMW/C-Compiler/desc/part2/README.md

 ## 3. Parser modifications

 Your final tasks consists in updating your parser so that it creates the AST nodes as it parses your input program.
-For most of your parseXYZ methods, you will have to modify the return type to the type of the node the parsing method should produce as seen during the lecture and implement the functionality that builds the AST nodes.
+For most of your parseXYZ methods, you will have to modify the return size_of_type to the size_of_type of the node the parsing method should produce as seen during the lecture and implement the functionality that builds the AST nodes.
 You may have to modify slightly the design of your parser in order to accommodate the creation of the AST nodes.